SamuelVedel/kerpad/README.md

 sudo systemctl daemon-reload
 sudo systemctl enable kerpad.service
 ```
-This will install and enable a systemd service for Kerpad (it will also copy `kerpad` to `/usr/bin`).
+This will install and enable a systemd service for Kerpad. `make install` will also intall the `kerpad` command and the man page if you have pandoc installed.

 If you want to use additional `kerpad` options for the service, you can do:
 ```